Written by 10:17 pm Biology, Immunology • 22 Comments

 What is Autoimmunity?

-In autoimmunity, the body’s immune cells confuse and attack its own tissues.
+In autoimmunity, the body’s immune cells confuse and attack its tissues.
 They can’t tell the difference between the body’s own cells and foreign invaders like bacteria or viruses.
-Because of this confusion, the immune cells attack healthy body cells by mistake.
+Because of this confusion, the immune cells attack healthy body cells mistakenly.
 This causes damage and ongoing inflammation (swelling) in the body.

 2. Elaborate Immune Tolerance.
 Describe its various types.